-“If you’re cooking, and you have the range hood extraction fans running, they’re sucking out 800 to 1000 cubic meters of air every hour.
-That means you’re sucking in polluted air from outside, because there’s a vacuum, and it has to be filled.
-Running a conventional machine is totally useless.
+“Why are range fans an issue?” we ask.
+“Don’t forget that if you’re cooking, and you have the range hood fan running, it’s sucking out 800 to 1,600 cubic meters of air every hour,” Koopmans replies.
+“That means you’re sucking in polluted air from outside, because there’s a vacuum that has to be filled.
+This makes running a conventional purifier while you’re cooking totally useless.

 Photos: Kipp Whittaker